 - the Resolution on the Procedure for Release of Liability of 2012.

 While concentration types provided for in the Competition Law are similar to developed merger control regimes, Ukrainian competition law has its own unique peculiarities.

 Merger or consolidation

-This type of transaction is notifiable only when two or more undertakings cease to exist as separate legal entities and a new entity emerges (a merger); or one or more undertakings are merged into another undertaking which survives (a consolidation).
+This type of transaction is notifiable only when two or more undertakings cease to exist as separate legal entities and a new entity emerges (a merger), or one or more undertakings are merged into another undertaking that survives (a consolidation).

 Acquisition of control

 In particular, control is deemed to exist if an undertaking:

 - directly or indirectly holds or manages more than 50 per cent of shares, interest, votes or assets, or is entitled to receive at least 50 per cent of profit of another undertaking;

 - has more than 50 per cent of the votes in the highest corporate bodies of another undertaking;